-Aina Haina School makes a concerted effort to be as peanut/nut-free as possible by:
+Aina Haina Elementary School makes a concerted effort to be as peanut/nut-free as possible by:

 - 1. Educating students, faculty and staff about the severity of peanut/tree nut allergies. - 2.
 Encouraging peanut-free/tree nut-free product/food use by students, staff and faculty - 3.
-Having cafeteria lunchtime procedures in place for flagging home lunches with peanut/nut products.
+Having cafeteria lunchtime procedures in place for flagging home lunches with peanut/nut products. - 4.
+All staff receive training on the use of epi-pens to start each school year.